equilibr/emexpr/README.md

 ### Environment sharing

 Allow sharing of the evaluation environment for different expressions.
 This can be done by allowing the parser to append data to an existing environment.
-It can be used to conserve memory when many expression share the same set of constants, variables and functions.
+It can be used to conserve memory when many expressions share the same set of constants, variables and functions.

 ### Direct data